 Making Annotations First-Class Citizens in Data Visualization

 I’m lucky, I work about five feet away from Susie, so I’ve had a chance to play with the library — and more importantly to talk with her about annotations — for a while now.
-And I think that if we begin to seriously think about annotations and integrate them into our practice, that we will see a revolution in data visualization impact.
-Not because no one has been able to create annotations until now, but because they haven’t been able to create them efficiently and easily.
+And I feel that if we begin to seriously think about annotations and integrate them into our practice, that we will see a revolution in data visualization impact.
+People have made annotations to their charts but until now they haven’t been able to create them efficiently and easily.
 It’s the same situation we were in before D3 or ggplot dropped: people were able to make data visualization products before but now it’s easy to make data visualization, and as a result more people are exploring the form.

 Finally, I would argue that much of what we think of as data visualization is really annotation.
 As I thought about annotation I challenged myself to think of where a library like d3-annotation might be applied in more exotic charts.
 It’s easy to see how annotations can help a time series or bar chart, but what is the annotation inflection point in a treemap?
 What I realized, and what lead me to the Venn Diagram that headlined this piece, is that so many of the elements that make up charts that we think of as data visualization are more appropriately framed as annotation.
 Take a circle pack, which encodes hierarchical data as nested circles (like a 2D Russian nesting doll).